technix/atrament-web-ui/README.md

 If global tag `hypertext` is set, Atrament UI switches to hypertext mode.
 In this mode choice options are not displayed.
 However, author can use `[link=target choice text]link text[/link]` to link specific phrases to the choices.

 For better user experience in hypertext mode authors can set global tags `single_scene` and `scenes_align: top`.

+Author can enable hypertext for a chosen scene with `HYPERTEXT` scene tag.

 ```
 # hypertext